 - Take 3 stalks and match up the heads.
 Secure them with an elastic band.
 Keeping the heads upright, begin to braid the 3 stocks making a 3 strand braid.
 They will twist as you start but press them and make a bend in the stalk as you braid.
 This will ensure a neat, controlled braid.
 Once you get the first course of braid done — Add in one garlic stalk on your next braid, following along the same stalk on the right — head up.
 Add another garlic stalk on the left side braid, head up, and braid the stalks in.
 Add another on the right and braid the stalk in, always maintaining 3 strands of your braid.
 Add another on the left and braid in.

-Continue adding a stalk of garlic, keeping the heads upright, on both the right and the left for every course of braid, until all 12 heads are used up.
+- Continue adding a stalk of garlic, keeping the heads upright, on both the right and the left for every course of braid, until all 12 heads are used up.

 - Secure the top by wrapping with twine, add a loop for hanging at the back.
 Add a ribbon or bow if you plan to give the garlic as a gift.

 - After a week or two, brush off any residual dirt from the garlic heads and bring indoors.
-The colour on the garlic parchment-like wrap will continue to develop as it dries.
+The color on the garlic parchment-like wrap will continue to develop as it dries.
 My garlic variety is Red Russian Giant and deepens to a pinky red in storage.
-The green leaves dry to a parchment brown colour.
+The green leaves dry to a parchment brown color.